Last Updated: March 17, 2020

-Here are 8 stalls in Amoy that are will make you go “a-moy-god!”:
+Here are 13 stalls in Amoy Street Food Centre that will make you go “a-moy-god!”.

 The first on my list comes as no surprise.
 With a Michelin Bib Gourmand award under its belt, A Noodle Story is one of the stalls that commands a long queue as soon as it opens shop.

 Famed for what they call the Singapore-style ramen, the hawkers helming the stall utilises modern European kitchen techniques in crafting their very own brand of Japanese fusion noodles.